ferdiunal/refine-shadcn/templates/vite-react/README.md

-# Refine Admin Vite Template
+# Refine Shadcn Vite Template

-This project provides a fast and modern Vite-based template for creating [Refine admin](https://github.com/ferdiunal/refine-admin) panels.
+This project provides a fast and modern Vite-based template for creating [Refine Shadcn](https://github.com/ferdiunal/refine-shadcn) panels.
 It is configured to help you build comprehensive admin dashboards using the Refine library.

 ## Features